iecology/glossary/glossary.md

 Small files placed on your computer by websites that you visit to help customize your experience.
 They are used to manage website features such as logins and can also be used to track behavior on the web.
 While not all cookies are a security risk, if poorly implemented they can expose the information they contain.
 Read more about cookies [here](http://www.allaboutcookies.org/)

 **Checksum**:
 In the context of this tool, a checksum is number that acts a unique fingerprint of a file or program.
 Using this number you can verify that a file you are going to use is the same one you saved, received or downloaded.
 This number is commonly published along with software releases so you can be sure your downloads have not been changed in between you and the provider.
 This number can be computed using various types of hash functions, some of which have a stronger guarantee of uniqueness (and so can’t be forged).
 For this reason Satori uses SHA256 checksums rather than less secure MD5 or SHA1 checksums.

+**Circumvention**:
+The act of bypassing Internet controls, whether filters, censorship or monitoring, to safely and reliably access monitored or blocked websites and other Internet services.

 **Credentials**:
 Credentials are anything you use to identify yourself to a computer system.
 Commonly this is a username and password combination but can also additionally or only be other items such as a one time code that comes from a program or text message, a security certificate or anything else that strongly identifies who is connecting.